makepluscode/rpi-tutorial-advanced/008-raspbian-magicmirror-google-assistant-latest/README.md

 4. MMM-AssistantMk2 : 2.1.4

 ## Install
 ### STEP1.
-Rasbian installation
+Raspbian installation
-1. Download the latest image from the RazBian website.
+1. Download the latest image from the Raspbian website.
 (2019-04-08-raspbian)
 2. Download Rufus to write images to SD card.
 3. Run Rufus and select the downloaded image to burn the SD card.